agarrharr/ozPop.github.io/_posts/2016-09-13-Sophisticated-Web.md

     **Data Link Layer** consists of drivers on the OS and a network interface which handle communication details
 </sup>

-For the purposes of this blog, the most important thing to mention is that once a client recieves an IP address, the following step is opening of a **"network socket"** so that a client and server can communicate.
+For the purposes of this blog, the most important thing to mention is that once a client receives an IP address, the following step is opening of a **"network socket"** so that a client and server can communicate.

 > A socket is one endpoint of a two-way communication link between two programs running on the network.
 A socket is bound to a port number so that the TCP layer can identify the application that data is destined to be sent to.